Prescription Assistance is Available

-RxAssist helps individuals find information about free and low-cost medication programs through their online Patient Assistance Program Center.
-They also provide a prescription discount card that patients may be able to use even if they have health insurance coverage.
+RxAssist helps individuals find information about free and low-cost medication programs through their database search.
+They also provide a free prescription discount card that patients may be able to use even if they have health insurance coverage.

 The FamilyWize Prescription Drug Saving Program provides free FamilyWize cards that offer discounts on prescriptions.
 Participants may use the card as often as needed, for any prescription, for every family member.
 There is no income limit, age requirement, eligibility or registration required.
 The average savings is 40% per prescription.
 Click here to see the discounted price of medications, a list of participating pharmacies and to download your FamilyWize card today.

 N.J.
 Prescription Drug Retail Price Registry helps consumers compare the retail prices charged by many pharmacies for the 150 most-frequently prescribed prescription drugs.
 By comparing prices, consumers can see what a pharmacy has reported it charges for a specific prescription drug.
 Comparing the prices listed in this registry will help a consumer find the pharmacy in his or her area with the lowest retail price for a specific prescription drug.

 To use this registry, consumers need to know the name and dosage of the medication, its dosage, and their town or zip code.
 To learn more and access the registry, visit the website or call (800) 242-5846.